henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 <br>

-> *"FlowShift is the foundation for interactive documents, AI orchestration, and data‑sovereign content – a local alternative to cloud systems."*
+> *The FlowShift Editor is built for data‑sovereign content – a local alternative to cloud systems.*

 ---